linyihdfj/Kaggle-Start/readme.md

 I maybe put my notes and some resources there but I think the tutorial is a the best.

 Schedule：

-Day 1：Getting Started With Kaggle
+- Day 1：Getting Started With Kaggle
-Day 2：Say Hello to Python: variables, types and arithmetic operations
+- Day 2：Say Hello to Python: variables, types and arithmetic operations
+- Day 3：Python Functions
+- Day 4：Python Booleans and Conditionals